-- (a) Go through the beforehand steps. - Choose primes p and q to be relatively small, say in the range 10-40.
-In practice, p and q might contain hundreds of digits, but small numbers are

-- Try $e = 3, 5, 7, \ldots$ until you find something that works.
-Use Euclid's algorithm to compute the gcd. - Find d (using the Pulverizer or Euler's Theorem).
+(a) Go through the beforehand steps.

+- Choose primes p and q to be relatively small, say in the range 10-40.
+In practice, p and q might contain hundreds of digits, but small numbers are easier to handle with pencil and paper. - Try e = 3, 5, 7, ... until you find something that works.
+Use Euclid's algorithm to compute the gcd. - Find d (using the Pulverizer).

-When you're done, put your public key on the board.
+When you're done, put your public key on the board prominentally labelled "Public Key."
 This lets another team send you a message.

-- (b) Now send an encrypted message to another team using their public key.
-Select your message m from the codebook below: - 2 = Greetings and salutations! - 3 = Yo, wassup? - 4 = You guys are slow! - 5 = All your base are belong to us. - 6 = Someone on our team thinks someone on your team is kinda cute. - 7 = You are the weakest link.
-Goodbye. - (c) Decrypt the message sent to you and verify that you received what the other team sent! - Problem 8.57. (a) Just as RSA would be trivial to crack knowing the factorization into two primes of n in the public key, explain why RSA would also be trivial to crack knowing $\phi(n)$. - (b) Show that if you knew n, $\phi(n)$, and that n was the product of two primes, then you could easily factor n.
+(b) Now send an encrypted message to another team using their public key.
+Select your message m from the codebook below:

+- 2 = Greetings and salutations!

+- 3 =Yo, wassup?

+- 4 = You guys are slow!

+- 5 = All your base are belong to us.

+- 6 = Someone on our team thinks someone on your team is kinda cute.

+- 7 = You are the weakest link.
+Goodbye.

+(c) Decrypt the message sent to you and verify that you received what the other team sent!
+Problem 9.80. (a) Just as RSA would be trivial to crack knowing the factorization into two primes of n in the public key, explain why RSA would also be trivial to crack knowing $\phi(n)$. (b) Show that if you knew n, $\phi(n)$, and that n was the product of two primes, then you could easily factor n.
+Problem 9.81.